La Barba Red Robusto

 Our little Red never gets harsh or stale, but there is a funny, albeit fleeting, aftertaste about midway that was enough to cause some worry.
 The Red finishes strong, but as the complexity wanes the finish becomes dry and the Red gets hot with about 1” remaining.
 Combustion is solid, the char line behaves well (no touch ups) and our robusto holds a tight, strong ash.
 Initially, I was a little worried about the robusto’s $8.50 sticker, but this boutique Dominican puro offers 1+ hours of priceless smoking bliss.
 A definite go-to for a box of 12. – In Fumo Pax!

-Did you Know: The founders, Belatto and Rossi, also dabble in wine.
+Did you Know: Founders, Belatto and Rossi, also dabble in wine.

 - Profile: Medium-Full

 - Vitola: Robusto

 - Filler: Dominican

 - Price: $8.50

 - Humidor Age: 3 mo.